 Here we will obtain information about you and your health history.
 We want to gain a clear understanding of your expectations and your health goals.
 We will also give you literature and clinical data to help you gain a better understanding of what we do in our office.
 All information obtained will help us decide if you are a candidate for chiropractic care in our office.

-A comprehensive chiropractic evaluation and Neurological Diagnostic Testing will be performed to further determine the exact cause of your health problems.
-Using our state-of-the-art diagnostic equipment to locate the root cause of any dysfunction or disease within your body.
+A comprehensive chiropractic evaluation will be performed to further determine the exact cause of your health problems.
+Using our state-of-the-art diagnostic equipment to locate the root cause of any dysfunction or subluxation within your body.

 a.
 Palpation: This portion of the exam will involve the doctor checking your spine by hand.
 The doctor will check for spinal bone position, curvatures and muscle tone as it relates to vertebral subluxation.